Can You Use a Wood Burning Stove with a Heat Pump?

 Ground source heat pumps

-Unlike air source heat pumps, ground source heat pumps can only provide you with hot water.
+Unlike air source heat pumps, ground source heat pumps cannot directly provide space heating - however - like air source heat pumps they can provide you with hot water for use in heat distribution systems such as radiators.

 Ground source heat pumps (also known as ground to water heat pumps), transfer heat from the ground outside your home to heat your radiators.
 They can also be used to heat a hot water cylinder for your hot taps and showers etc.